NadavOsh/Virtual-Interface-for-an-Electronics-Store/README.md

 ---

 ### Items
-- Item struct holding all product attributes
+- Item struct holding all product attributes (id, product's name, category, price, in stock, date, and inventory)
-- Binary search tree (BST) for fast lookup by ID or other attributes
+- Binary search tree (BST) for fast lookup by ID or other attributes (items can be searched by all attributes)
 - Stored in `items.txt` sorted by ID

 ---